Jira tracker · Side-by-side review

 - You need a free tier that covers unlimited users for a non-Jira workflow

-- You need employee kiosk / attendance tracking with GPS or photo check-in
+- You need employee kiosk or attendance tracking with GPS or photo check-in

 Questions answered